Sterling Massachusetts Youth Soccer

 Frequently Asked Questions

-Q. My child has an August birthday and just missed the Aug 1st cutoff date - can he/she play with his/her classmates?
+My child has a July birthday and just missed the September 1st cutoff date - can he/she play with his/her classmates?

 Practice Policy